 Be understanding: Everyone has days when everything seems to go wrong and bad moods are the result.
 Try to be understanding and help one another through the hard times.
 Making it through the rough days builds stronger relationships.

 Give each other some space: Spending time together is great, but you can have too much of a good thing.
 Consider your roommate’s needs for time alone and establish your own quiet time.
 Be realistic: don’t expect your roommate to be your best friend and constant companion.
 Continuous close contact can strain even the best friendships.

 Establish Ground Rules: Roommates need to establish ground rules regarding the use of each other’s belongings, room cleaning, phone use, entertaining guests, and study environment.
 Knowing where the other(s) stands on these matters prevents future disagreements.

-Ask your RA or Residence Hall Director (RHD) for advice.
+- Ask your RA or Residential Communities Staff for advice.
 They are trained to help mediate conflicts.

 You and your roommate are individuals with unique interests, goals, likes and dislikes.
 You may not find it necessary to share every aspect of college life with them.
 If conflicts do arise, speak with your roommate in person first; talk a problem through before it becomes a major conflict.
 If, after having talked with your roommate, you still can’t resolve the conflict, talk with your RA or Residential Communities staff.
 Your hall staff is experienced in dealing with roommate problems and should be able to give you some sound advice.
 Remember, you owe your roommate the courtesy of speaking with them first.